image-charts/documentation/docs/gallery.md

 Here are some examples of what charts you can generate and embed into emails or chat bots — without server-side code — using Image-Charts.
-Don't forget to check out their URLs (right-click + Copy Image Address)!

 ### Bar charts